Abdaishere/E-Jam/NodesDocumentation.md

 It contains the following fields each on a single line sequentially:

 - Stream ID
-- Generation Number
+- Generator Number (follwed by a list of generators)
-- Verifier Number
+- Verifier Number (followed by a list of verifiers)
 - Payload Type
 - Number of Packets
 - Payload Length